AtulRajVAASITS/ML-dataset/README.md

 Body performance dataset has 13393 rows with 12 columns with float - 10, object - 2 datatype.

-Auto hyper parameter tuning for SVM, Decision tree and KNN
+Auto hyper parameter tuning for SVM, Decision tree and KNN These can be run directly by importing to google colab